arthurgassner/swissenergy-frontend/docs/modelling.md

 [^1]:
     As I would figure out later, forecasts are usually added to the ENTSO-E website in bulk, at 05:41 in the morning.
 Still, we picked this approach and are sticking with it.
 It is interesting to note that I _assumed_ that's how they generated their predictions, and should have asked them directly via email -- as outlined in the motivation part of this writeup.

-This would allow the solution's users to peek 24h into the future at any time of the day.
-When I talk about complexity here, I don't mean amount of parameters -- although it is usually correlated -- but complexity of the overall ML lifecycle of our approach.
+[^2]: When I talk about complexity here, I don't mean amount of parameters -- although it is usually correlated -- but complexity of the overall ML lifecycle of our approach.
+We are building a full-fledged solution -- along with tooling to maintain, fix and update our solution.
+Its complexity goes beyond how many fake-neurons our model has.

+[^3]: I am _by far_ not the first person to make that point -- with KISS being one example of it -- but it's so easy to forget that I think it's important to hammer it in.

 ¹ We all know that itch.

 ¹ To state the obvious: Simple approaches are _usually_ easier to develop, industrialize and deploy than complex ones.

-[^2]: I am _by far_ not the first person to make that point -- with KISS being one example of it -- but it's so easy to forget that I think it's important to emboss.

 ² If that's what you want to do, academy/research has a higher density of such problem statements